 - Posterior Tibial Tendon Dysfunction (PTTD) (American College of Foot and Ankle Surgeons) Also in Spanish

-- Shoulder Impingement/Rotator Cuff Tendinitis (American Academy of Orthopaedic Surgeons) Also in Spanish
+- Shoulder Impingement/Rotator Cuff Tendinitis (American Academy of Orthopaedic Surgeons)

 - Tennis Elbow (Lateral Epicondylitis) (American Academy of Orthopaedic Surgeons)

 - Trigger Finger (American Academy of Orthopaedic Surgeons)